santino79/assemble-eleventy-excellent/src/posts/online-learning-data-science-broken.md

 I won’t ruin the podcast as it’s well worth a listen if you have a spare hour on your commute / walk / gym session.
 But it really boiled down to two things: 1) Lack of accountability and 2) Lack of consequences for failure.

 **I subscribe to a LOT of email newsletters in the data science world.** So recently my inbox has been filled to bursting point with everyone and their dog trying to hawk their paid &#8220;_**How To Get Started In Data Science**_&#8221; courses.
 I get that we all have to put bread on the table.
 And I’m all for experienced people in the industry passing that knowledge on to a hungry new generation.
-I don’t write articles on Simple Analytical (just) for my own narcissistic pleasure.
+I don’t write articles (only) for my own narcissistic pleasure.
 I do legitimately want to help people learn from my own experiences.
 And I know the majority of others offering these courses and bootcamps do too.

 ## I&#8217;ll Say It.
 MOOCs Don&#8217;t Work For The Vast Majority Of People.